Damith014/news_app/README.md

 **Note**: make sure that Metro Bundler is running when you run your app.
 Otherwise, run `npx react-native start` command.
 If it fails to start, run `git init` from Project root, then `npx react-native start`.

 3. Android:
-  * Run `npx react-native run-android` inside `example` folder - this is just one way to run the app.
+  * Run `npx react-native run-android` inside `news_app` folder - this is just one way to run the app.
 You can also run it directly from within Android Studio. **Note**: `npx react-native log-android` is used to view logs.

 4. iOS:
   * Run `npx react-native run-ios` inside `news_app` folder - this is just one way to run the app.
 You can also run it directly from within Xcode.